Internectio/Locuscraft/README.md

 *What are the goals for the site?*

 1. To create an organized and centralized hub of the internet's information and services.
-Locuscraft will help users find information and services on the internet through a search engine and categorization, much like how one might find a product on Amazon by navigating to the department (or category) the product is in.
+Locuscraft will help users find information and services on the internet through a search engine, categorization, and ratings, much like how one might find a product on Amazon by navigating to the department (or category) the product is in.
 User's will also discover information through interests and tasks (more on that below).

 2. To cater towards each user's interests and goals as much as possible, by providing them with an extensively customizable profile.
 This will allow users to better manage their time and utility while on the internet, as well as provide an entertaining, useful, go-to internet home.
 Whether the user's goal is to do research, to be entertained, to socialize, etc., Locuscraft should cater to and help the user accomplish this.
 Ways of accomplishing this will be discussed below.